 Dorsal.
-Pertaining to the back, generally seen in a birds eye view of the insect.
+Pertaining to the back, seen in a birds eye view of the insect.

 Edges.
-The side margins of a structure, particularly the long sides of the elytra or pronotum.
+The side margins of a structure, for example the long sides of the elytra.

 Elytra.
 The front wings of a beetle, modified to serve as covers for the membranous rear wings.
 The elytra are often thickened and pigmented.
 The singular of elytra is elytron.